THE Tiramisu

 Cocoa

-Beat eggs and sugar for 10 minutes on med-high speed.
-The mixture should become very pale, almost skin colour.
+Beat egg yolks and sugar on medium-high speed for 10 minutes until the mixture becomes very pale, almost skin colour.

-Add mascarpone and vanila and beat until just combined.
+Add mascarpone and vanilla and beat until just combined.